yan-soon/tp/docs/UserGuide.md

 **Note:** When you edit tags, instead of changing the descriptions of the existing tags, editing tags replaces them with new ones.

-Example:<br>
-When you were a freshman, you added a module with tags "superbmodule" and "superfun".
-But now that you're graduating, you actually think that the module was the best you'd taken in NUS.

 Instead of deleting that module and adding it again with new tags, you can simply edit the module and replace the tags.